wjgoarxiv/YourTinyCacheDeleter/README.md

 # YourTinyCacheDeleter
 ::A shell script that helps Mac users free up space on their hard drives by deleting all caches on their system::

+## **Why I Made This?**
+This script was created to help Mac users free up space on their hard drives by deleting all caches on their system.

+## **What This Script Does?**
+This script deletes all caches on the Mac, including local snapshots, contents in ~/Library/Caches, and contents in /Library/Caches.
+It also prompts the user to reboot the Mac after the caches have been deleted.

+## **Miscellaneous**
+  - This script requires authorization to run, and it is recommended to run it with caution.
+  - It is also important to note that deleting caches may cause some applications to run slower until they rebuild their caches.
+  - Use at your own risk.